Code of Ethics

 It is possible to depart from the refereeing model for the publication of contributions by Authors of particular authority and for the publication of other types of contributions helpful for the scientific study and discussion, also in a critical key, of themes and institutes relevant to the Journal.

-In all the above cases, the Editorial Committee directly assumes responsibility for publication with adequate justification.
-This procedure and its justification are mentioned in a note to the contribution itself.
+In all the above cases, the responsibility for publication is assumed directly by the Editorial Committee with adequate justification.
+This procedure and the relevant justification shall be mentioned in a note to the contribution itself.

-Any disputes concerning the application of the refereeing procedures and/or the outcome of decisions concerning the preliminary assessment and/or refereeing are discussed by the Editorial Board with those concerned.
+Any disputes concerning the application of the refereeing procedures and the outcome of decisions concerning the preliminary assessment and refereeing are discussed by the Editorial Board with those concerned.

 Duties of the Scientific and Editorial Committee

-The journal's Scientific and Editorial Committee must ensure the quality of the proposed contributions by carrying out its reading and evaluation and verifying that the journal's mission is to amplify learning, research, and the dissemination of knowledge.
+The journal's Scientific and Editorial Committee must ensure the quality of the proposed contributions by carrying out its own reading and evaluation and verify that the journal's mission is to amplify learning, research, and the dissemination of knowledge.

-The journal's Scientific and Editorial Committee also undertakes to report any cases of conflict of interest in choosing, evaluating, and proposing articles and to collaborate with the Editorial Board and the Editor-in-Chief to ensure a fair evaluation process free from personal bias.
+The Journal's Scientific and Editorial Committee also undertakes to report any cases of conflict of interest in choosing, evaluating, and proposing articles and to cooperate with the Editorial Board and the Editor-in-Chief to ensure a fair evaluation process free from personal bias.

-The Editors exercise their duties fairly and objectively and ensure that the journal and its contributors do not discriminate against authors based on gender, sexual orientation, religious or political beliefs, or geographical origin.
+The editor is committed to exercising his/her duties fairly and objectively and to ensuring that the journal and its contributors do not discriminate against authors based on gender, sexual orientation, religious or political beliefs, or geographical origin.

 Duties of the Publisher

-DNA Editrice ensures that good practice is maintained to the standards set out above and adopts appropriate procedures in the event of ethical or moral complaints, documentation of these will be appropriately retained.
+DNA Editrice undertakes to ensure that good practice is maintained to the standards set out above and to adopt appropriate procedures in the event of ethical or moral complaints.
+Documentation of these will be appropriately retained.

 Publisher's Duties and Authors' Rights

-Regarding intellectual property policies, including copyright management and publication licenses, the Publisher affirms the authors' complete freedom to republish their contributions.
-This includes publications in scientific treatises and miscellaneous publications and inclusion in databases accredited by the international scientific community.
-The only requirement is that the primary site and publication date are provided cautiously.
+About intellectual property policies, including copyright management and publication licences, the Editor grants complete freedom to authors to republish contributions published in AND in scientific treatises and miscellaneous publications and to include them in databases accredited by the international scientific community, on the strict condition that the primary location and exact date of publication are provided cautiously.

-Regarding intellectual property policies, including copyright management and publication licences, the Publisher is steadfast in its commitment.
-It ensures that the acquisition of consents and disclaimers for the publication and accessibility, even in open mode, of texts (if not for citation purposes), data, images, and graphics is in strict compliance with current copyright law, customary disciplinary standards, and any constraints related to the right to privacy as enshrined in Article 15 of the Constitution.
+Also, regarding intellectual property policies, including copyright management and publication licences, the Publisher undertakes to ensure that the acquisition of consents and disclaimers for the publication and accessibility, even in open mode, of texts (if not for citation purposes), data, images, graphics, takes place in compliance with current copyright law, customary disciplinary standards and any constraints related to the right to privacy as enshrined in Article 15 of the Constitution.

-After consulting the editors and the editor-in-chief, the Publisher grants authors the right to reply and correct what they publish AND to publicise the debate following publication (e.g. the publication of reply notes or letters addressed to the editors or the Publisher) and the mechanisms to allow - in a manner that is documented and transparent to the reading public - any changes and corrections to articles already published, or their withdrawal.
+The Publisher, having heard the opinion of the Editors and the Editor-in-Chief, grants the authors a broad right of reply and rectification about what they have published AND to allow the publicity of the debate following publication (e.g. the publication of reply notes or letters addressed to the Editors or the Publisher) and of the mechanisms to allow - in a documented and transparent manner for the reading public - any changes and corrections to articles already published, or their withdrawal.
 This concession is subject to compliance with current legislation on the offence of libel and defamation in the press.

 Duties of the Editor and Rights of the Editors and the Editorial Board

-As the AND is not protected by the National Contract for Journalists and Publicists, the Publisher may include scholars in the Editorial Board of its own volition, but only after hearing the advice and obtaining the consent of the Editors and the Editorial Board.
+Since AND is not protected by the National Contract for Journalists and Publicists, the Publisher may include scholars in the Editorial Board of its own volition, but only after hearing the advice and obtaining the consent of the Editors and the Management Committee.

-Journal editors take responsibility for all works published on AND.
-They strive to grant scientific and editorial quality through double-blind peer review and careful editing.
+Editors are responsible for all contributions published in the journal and are committed to ensuring scientific and editorial quality through double-blind peer review and careful editing.

-The journal retains all published articles in full and guarantees the long-term preservation of all content posted via the LOCKKS system.
+The journal fully preserves published articles and guarantees the long-term preservation of all published content through the LOCKKS system.

 Complaints and Appeals

-Complaints of an ethical or moral nature and unfair practices (by way of non-exhaustive examples: serious errors, situations of conflict of interest, plagiarism) may be identified by anyone but must be brought in writing to the attention of the Editor, the editoriEditorrd or the publisher, with due support of the information and evidence sufficient to initiate an internal investigation.
-This investigation will be conducted by the Editor, who may or Editort involve the Editor, at his discEditor if the report does not directly implicate him.
-However, if the information now concerns Viella, the Editor will necessaEditore involved.
+Complaints of an ethical or moral nature and unfair practices (by way of non-exhaustive examples: serious errors, conflict of interest situations, plagiarism) may be identified by anyone but must be brought in writing to the attention of the editor, the editorial board or the publisher, with due support of information and evidence sufficient to initiate an internal investigation.
+The editor will conduct this investigation, which may or may not involve the editor, at his discretion if the report does not directly implicate him.
+If the report directly concerns Viella, the editor will necessarily be involved.

-An internal investigation will be carried out in case of minor violations concerning the editorial staff, journal contributors, and the publisher.
-The accused will be provided with all documentation regarding the allegations.
-In addition, the accused will be allowed to respond to any claims.
+In the case of minor violations concerning the editorial staff, the magazine's employees, and the publishing house, an internal investigation will be carried out.
+The accused will be provided with all documentation on the accusations made against him, and he will be given the opportunity to respond to any allegations.

-In the case of major violations, the academic and institutional structures of the accused may also be involved, and a committee of external experts will be appointed to examine the evidence.
+In the case of major violations, the academic and institutional structures of the accused may also be involved, and a committee of external experts will examine the evidence.

-If the accused is a journal member, their position within the journal will be revoked; the offender will receive a warning letter about their future conduct.
+If the accused is a journal member, his or her position within the journal will be revoked; the offender will also receive a letter of warning about his or her future conduct.

-If the accused is an author, the scientific committee or the Editor may invite tEditorlty party to withdraw their contribution or decide to revoke publication formally.
-A formal embargo on future donations may also be imposed on the offending Author.
+In the event that the accused is an author, the scientific committee or the editor may invite the guilty party to formally withdraw their contribution or decide to revoke publication of the same.
+A formal embargo on future donations may also be imposed on the offending author.

-On a case-by-case basis, consideration will also be given to sending a formal letter to the department or institution to which the offending Author is accountable, informing them of the offending Author's malpractice; a legal, public notice of the malpractice may be published.
+On a case-by-case basis, consideration will also be given to sending a formal letter to the department or institution to which the offending author is accountable, informing them of the offending author's malpractice.
+A formal, public notice of the malpractice may also be published.

-Each article published by the AND journal, both in print and online, constitutes the Version of Record (VoR): the final, definitive and citable version of the scientific record (see NISO, 2008)
+Every article published by the AND journal, whether in print or online, constitutes the Version of Record ( VoR): the final, definitive and citable version of the scientific record (see NISO, 2008)

 The VoR comprises:

-To recognise a published article as a final VoR means to expect it to be relied upon as accurate, complete, and citable.
-Therefore, sometimes, it is necessary to change the VoR after an article has been published.
-This will be done after careful evaluation by the editorial Director, supported by AND, to ensure that the necessary changes are made by Committee on Publication Ethics (COPE) guidelines.
+To recognise a published article as a final VoR is to expect that it can be relied upon as accurate, complete, and citable.
+However, it is sometimes necessary to make changes to the VoR after an article has been published.
+This will be done after careful evaluation by the editorial director, supported by AND, to ensure that the necessary changes are made by Committee on Publication Ethics (COPE) guidelines.

 Corrections, expressions of concern and retractions